 If you can walk, you can snowshoe.
 Snowshoeing is the easiest way to experience the solitude and adventure of winter at Great Glen Trails.
 You can follow our groomed trails or strike out on our well-marked backcountry trails for the feeling of a real expedition.
 Whatever path you choose, you will be treated to the sights and sounds of the White Mountain National Forest in winter.
 Best of all, you are never far from a hot chocolate at the Glen View Café.

-Try a Moonlit Snowshoe Tour!
-Led by an Applalachian Mountain Club Naturalist, listen for owls calling and explore your senses as you view the winter landscape by the light of the full moon.
+Try a Starlit Snowshoe Tour!
+Led by an Applalachian Mountain Club Naturalist, listen for owls calling and explore your senses as you view the winter landscape.

 All trails are available for snowshoeing, and Great Glen Outfitters will rent and fit you with high quality snowshoes and poles.
 Since we’re certain you will fall in love with this sport, you can apply your rental fee towards the purchase of snowshoes.
 The staff is available to answer any questions you might have about snowshoeing.